Keep reading to check out my Top Tips For Dining Out In London.

 If you know London, you know theatre is a big thing here.
 What’s that got to do with food you might be thinking?
 Well, it means you can take advantage of lots of great pre-theatre dining deals at some of London’s top restaurants before 6:30 pm and after 10 pm.
-Some of them being amazing value compared to if you went outside of these hours.
-The best thing though?
-You don’t have be going to the theatre to take advantage!
+Some of them are fantastic value compared to if you went outside of these hours.
+The best part is you don’t have be going to the theatre to take advantage!
+Woohoo!
 OpenTable and Bookatable have lots to choose from so take a look at them.

-12. Make a plan and do your research.
+12. Make a plan and do your foodie research.

 13. Book in advance.

 If you’ve done the above then make sure you try and book where you intend to go.
 While a lot of people don’t like committing right now, it’s better to book and then cancel than to turn up excited for your morning pancakes and be turned away.
 I would be livid!!

 14. Don’t stay safe.

 15. Spend a day at a market.

 London has some AMAZINGGGGG markets around and there’s something to suit everyone.
-Antique markets like Portobello, flower markets like Columbia and food markets like Broadway and Borough.
+There’s antique markets like Portobello, flower markets like Columbia and food markets like Broadway and Borough.
 Like I said above, this is one thing to get up early for as markets here can get pretty crowded.
 It’s not fun to be stuck in a queue when you could be filling your face with free tasters!

 The Nudge is like your uber-cool cousin telling you uber cool things to eat and do in London.
 If you like to be a little more adventurous and venture away from the usual touristy stuff this has to be one website to check out.